 At that time, Tiburon was still a rail hub for the North Pacific Railroad.
 So when a soldier finished his quarantine it was a simple matter to ferry him across the Raccoon Straight, put him on a train, and send him home.

-The U.S. had the well-known immigration station of Ellis Island in New York Harbor, but for many years it also had an immigration station on Angel Island to process immigrants coming to the country from countries on the Pacific, particularly China.
-The immigration history on the west coast had a darker side.
+The U.S. had the well-known immigration station of Ellis Island in New York Harbor, but for many years it also had an immigration station on Angel Island to process immigrants coming to the country from countries in the Pacific, particularly China.
+The immigration history on the West Coast had a darker side.
 In 1882 the U.S. Congress passed the Chinese Exclusion Act which excluded the immigration of Chinese laborers.
-Through a series of various laws the U.S. blocked or heavily restricted immigration from China until 1952.
+Through a series of various laws, the U.S. blocked or heavily restricted immigration from China until 1952.

 There was a loophole in the immigration rules which was that relatives of U.S. citizens could immigrate.
 Immigrants, mostly men, were routinely interred here for weeks or months while they were interrogated to determine if their claims of family ties were true.
 Those that passed were allowed entry and those that failed were sent home.
 Inside the Immigration Station, there are Chinese poems carved into the boards of some of the dorms that speak of the hope, anger, and despair that filled this facility.